Defensive Few-shot Learning: The Proposed Defensive Few-shot Learning Framework

-where $\Tr(\cdot)$ is the trace operation and $\bm{\Sigma}_{\mathcal{S}_i}^{-1}$ denotes the inverse covariance matrix of the support set $\mathcal{S}_i$ in the current few-shot task.
-Specifically, we use the local descriptors of all the samples of all the classes in $\mathcal{S}_i$ to calculate one single covariance matrix $\bm{\Sigma}_{\mathcal{S}_i}$, which can be seen as a meta-feature of the current few-shot task.
-Thus, Eq.(\ref{fun5}) is conditioned on the current few-shot task by transforming both clean and adversarial examples into a common space based on the support set $\mathcal{S}_i$.
-In particular, the first term of Eq.(\ref{fun5}) is a squared Mahalanobis distance between $\bm{\mu}$ and $\bm{\mu}^{adv}$, depending on $\mathcal{S}_i$.
-The second term aims to measure the distribution distance between the clean and adversarial examples with the second-order information, which is also depended on $\mathcal{S}_i$.
-The purpose of $\bm{\Sigma}_{\mathcal{S}_i}^{-\frac{1}{2}}$ is to transform both clean and adversarial examples of the query set $\mathcal{Q}_i$ into the same space defined by the current task (\textit{see the appendix for more details}).
-However, the complicated matrix square root (\emph{i.e.,} $\bm{\Sigma}_{\mathcal{S}_i}^{-\frac{1}{2}}$) makes the calculation of Eq.(\ref{fun5}) time-consuming.
-Fortunately, according to Theorem~\ref{theorem1}, we can convert Eq.(\ref{fun5}) into an efficient form without matrix square root to accelerate the calculation.
+where $\bm{\Sigma}_{\mathcal{S}}^{-1}$ denotes the inverse covariance matrix of the support set $\mathcal{S}$.
+Specifically, we use the local descriptors of all the samples in $\mathcal{S}$ to estimate $\bm{\Sigma}_{\mathcal{S}}$, which can be seen as an overall characterization of the current adversary-based few-shot task.
+In particular, the first term of Eq.~(\ref{fun4}) is a squared Mahalanobis distance between $\bm{\mu}$ and $\bm{\mu}^\text{adv}$, depending on $\mathcal{S}$.
+The second term aims to measure the distribution distance between the clean and adversarial examples with the second-order information, which is also depended on $\mathcal{S}$.
+Note that $\bm{\Sigma}_{\mathcal{S}}^{-\frac{1}{2}}$ is the square root of $\bm{\Sigma}_{\mathcal{S}}^{-1}$, which can be regarded as a transformation matrix to project both clean and adversarial examples of the query set (\textit{i.e.}, $\bm{x}\in\mathcal{Q}$ and $\bm{x}^\text{adv}\in\mathcal{Q}^\text{adv}$) into another new feature space.
+In the new feature space, we use an approximate $2$-Wasserstein distance~\cite{olkin1982distance} to calculate a distance between the local-descriptor-based distributions of $\bm{x}$ and $\bm{x}^\text{adv}$ (\textit{see the supplementary material for more analyses}).
+In this way, the distribution gap between the clean and adversarial examples can be adaptively narrowed according to the task information of the current adversary-based few-shot task.

-It is also worth mentioning that it is difficult to use pooled global features to effectively represent the sample distribution (say, computing the covariance matrix) of both clean and adversarial examples, due to the limited examples under few-shot setting.
-Instead, as aforementioned, we employ the rich local descriptors of the convolutional layer to represent each image and then measure the distribution consistency between clean and adversarial examples in the local feature space.